dottjt/plastic/other/unused/06-therapy-unused.md

 "Maybe you don't quite know what you want because your idea of what you think you want, success, or at least your idea of success as a list of things to achieve, differs from how you want to feel.
 Which is happy, which arguably is completely independent of success itself" she said.

 in this battle I was slowly losing, but at the very least I knew that my interaction with the therapist didn't make me happy.

+Before she could fit in a word, I decided to take my plastic cup to the watercooler at the back of the room for a refill.
+Surely even she could tell I was getting dehydrated.
+Taking my time not to further defame my already ruined reputation as a potential sex offender.
+Yummy yummy.
+Let this whispy stranger take you away, little child, to a place your parents couldn't possibly imagine.
+Decipher that one, doc.

+Goodbye Brown Cardigan.

+ 23rd West Avenue